SpiceWire/LED-Stairwell-Steps-Arduino/README.md

 controlled by the transistor on the "return" line.
 The emitter leg of the transistor goes directly to ground.

 Because the power requirements of the LED strip are dependent on the type of LED, number of LEDs per unit length, and overall length of strip, the combimation of 480 ohm resistor and 2N2222 transistor will not work with all situations.
-Alternative methods can use MOSFETS or the
+Alternative methods can use mosfets or the
 Texas Instruments TLC5940 chip.

 ![LEDStrips](/images/LEDStrips.png)